What Are the Advantages and Disadvantages of Franchising?

 Group Endeavor

-Remember that buying a franchise is a group endeavor.
-There’s yourself, your franchisor, and every other franchisee who works under the company brand name.
+Buying a franchise is a group endeavor.
+That includes you, your franchisor, and every other franchisee who works under the company.
 This community can be supportive, empowering, and collaborative, but it can also be challenging.
-You need to be able to depend on all parts of your franchising system; the blunders and failures of another franchisee can damage the reputation of the entire franchise system, including your own.
-Make sure to talk with other franchisees before purchasing a franchise so that you get a sense of the franchise community you are buying into.
+You need to be able to depend on all parts of your franchising system.

 Franchising Pros